box/developer.box.com/guides/search/quick-start/metadata-query-api.md

 ---
 # Use the Metadata Query API

-Finally, you need to build a [metadata search API call][mq].
+Finally, build a [metadata search API call][mq].
 Here is an example of what the body of the API call looks like:

 ```json
 {